+- Any obstruction and dangerous play towards another player, including but not limited to: kicking, tripping, jumping into, charging, heading, striking, pushing, tackling, holding, spitting. - Hand balls.

-- tripping, kicking, holding, pushing, charging violently, charging away from the ball, jumping at, handling the ball, obstruction, and dangerous play. - The restart after a foul is called will be a free kick at the point of the infraction.
+The restart after any foul is called will be a free kick at the spot of the infraction.